Upgrade Guide: 0.3 to 4.0

 Objects will be flattened to multiple columns, with each key being appended to the field path using camelCase.

-So, for example, the following data from a File
+So, for example, the following data from a File field with the path

 {